 - independent and collaborative work;

-- · open-ended questioning;
+- open-ended questioning;

 - individual and group research;

 - investigative work and problem solving;

 - encourage open discussion of findings and results in a variety of ways;

 - providing opportunities for pupils to make decisions.

-Learning Support for Children with Learning Difficulties, Disabilities and/or Special Educational Needs
+Learning Support for Children with Learning Difficulties, Disabilities and/ or Special Educational Needs

-The SENDCo is available to offer advice to all teachers regarding all pupils with special needs.
+The SENDCo is available to offer advice to all teachers regarding all pupils with additional needs and/or disabilities.
 She uses various teaching styles including:

 - supporting teaching within a class;

 - group teaching;

 - individual teaching;

+- providing Pupil Passports (individual learning plans)

-- photocopying written work onto pale-coloured paper for pupils with dyslexia.
+- adapting lessons or resourcing specifically for those with SEND (photocopying written work onto pale-coloured paper for pupils with dyslexia, for example).

+- Supporting class teachers to do the same.